 The Omnipresent takes note of neither demerit nor merit.
 Knowledge is enveloped by ignorance; as a result of that people are deluded (5:15).

 Obviously a perfect being cannot be shaken from his perfect equilibrium.
 Just as a human being could hardly be upset or angered at the action of an ant many feet down in the earth, neither can God be affected by the deeds of anyone.
 After all, God has manifested this universe for the purpose of our acting therein and learning the way of right action and to freedom from action.
 Consequently, whatever we do is for our interest only.
 As Krishna will say later in the Gita: “I am the same to all beings.
 There is none disliked or dear to me” (9:29)

 It is we who must become concerned over the question of sin and virtue–and for the right reason: liberation.
 What has God to do with it?
 What is our dream to him?
 We are dreaming because the Light that is our Self is covered by our ignorance in the form of a self-perpetuating dream.
 The wise know that human beings choose to be either self-deluded or self-illumined.

 The end of darkness/ignorance

 The Self and Brahman being one, when the Self is revealed so also is Brahman revealed–not outside us as an object, but from within us as the Source of our very existence.
 To find God, then, we must look within.
-As Saint Nectarios of Aegina, a twentieth-century Greek Orthodox saint, said: “If you cannot find God in your heart you will never find Him.”
-As Krishna continues: “They whose minds are absorbed in that [the Supreme], whose selves are fixed on that, whose basis is that, who hold that as the highest object, whose evils have been shaken off by knowledge, go to the end of rebirth” (5:17).
+As Saint Nectarios of Aegina, a twentieth-century Greek Orthodox saint, said: “If you cannot find God in your heart you will never find him.”
+As Krishna continues:

 Read the next article in the Bhagavad Gita for Awakening: The Brahman-Knower